MicrosoftDocs/azure-dev-docs/articles/terraform/azure-export-for-terraform/export-advanced-scenarios.md

     - The  `-o` flag specifies to create the directory if it doesn't exist.
     - The `--hcl-only` flag specifies to export the configured resources to HCL

-1. After inspecting that the resource can be appended, utilize the generated mapping file and the `--append` flag to ensure Azure Export respects the preexisting remote state and provider versions within our existing environment:
+1. After inspecting that the resource can be appended, utilize the generated mapping file and the `--append` flag to ensure Azure Export respects the pre-existing remote state and provider versions within our existing environment:

     ```console
     aztfexport map --append `./tempdir/aztfexportResourceMapping.json`